jesusoterogomez/program-demo/README.md

 I have a completely different idea on how to get trainees to start assignments.

-It's probably insane, but I had an hour+ to kill and tried to figure out if it was possible:
+It's probably insane, but I had couple of hours to kill and tried to figure out if it was possible:

 What about instead of forking a repo, trainees: